James O'Keefe: We Taped Two Months of CNN Editorial Calls with Jeff Zucker

 — James O'Keefe (@JamesOKeefeIII) December 2, 2020

-In another recording, a CNN executive is apparently heard accusing Fox News’ Tucker Carlson of being a racist, calling his program “White Supremacy Hour” and claiming Trump takes racist cues from him.
+In another recording, a CNN executive is apparently heard accusing Fox News’s Tucker Carlson of being a racist, calling his program “White Supremacy Hour” and claiming Trump takes racist cues from him.
 (CNN claimed O’Keefe identified the wrong person.)

 James & Tucker, the voice you ID’d tonight as “Marcus Mabry” is actually GA resident & CNN General Counsel David Vigilante.
 We’re certain you’ll want to correct the record and apologize to the Black executive for assuming he was the voice raising concerns over white supremacy.